- Age:8+

 Lens

 As with brightness, distance and screen size also play a major role in the lens we need.
 If the projector is close to the screen, we will need a short-throw lens.
 If the projector is casting on a large screen and is placed in the back of the room, we will need a long-throw lens.
-All projectors have a lense that specializes in one of those functions.
+All projectors have a lens that specializes in one of those functions.
 They all can be adjusted and focused to some extent but can never play a good role in both long and short throwing of an image.

 Science Behind Homemade Projector